dropbox/stone/doc/lang_ref.rst

         "Basic information about a user's account."

         account_id AccountId
-            "A unique identifier for the user's account."

     struct GetAccountReq
         account_id AccountId

-Aliases also make refactoring easier.
+Aliases make refactoring easier.
 We only need to change the definition of the ``AccountId`` alias to change it everywhere.

+Aliases can reference user-defined types and other aliases, and can make a type nullable.

 Struct
 ======